Anticipated difficult tracheal intubation: Canadian Guidelines.

 It should be emphasized that overlap exists between some predictors of difficult direct and video laryngoscopy and those of difficult face mask ventilation.
 As such, when difficult laryngoscopy is predicted, a careful and deliberate assessment of predicted ease of face mask ventilation should occur.
 Consideration should also be given to the probability that successful ventilation by face mask or SGD may diminish with repeated intubation attempts.

-Other patient or contextual issues may impact the decision of whether to proceed with tracheal intubation before or after induction of general anesthesia, and these issues should be considered (Strong recommendation for, level of evidence C).
+Other patient or contextual issues may impact the decision of whether to proceed with tracheal intubation before or after induction of general anesthesia, and these issues should be considered19 (Strong recommendation for, level of evidence C).
 Although not an exhaustive list, if any of the following issues coincide with predicted difficult intubation, an awake approach may be most prudent:

 Anticipated short safe apnea time: With the onset of apnea, rapid oxygen desaturation can be anticipated in the patient with decreased functional residual capacity, increased oxygen consumption, or low starting oxygen saturation.
 This will shorten the available time for intubation attempts before oxygen desaturation supervenes.
 Patients with respiratory or metabolic acidosis may also be less tolerant of apnea.